Data Scientist

 Exceptional candidates who do not meet these criteria may be considered for the role provided they have the necessary skills and experience.

 Lowe is an equal opportunity employer and committed to a diverse workforce.
-We are selective in our hiring and shortlisting for this vacancy will be completed on the basis of merit.
-Candidates should tailor their CVs to reflect essential criteria.
+We are incredibly selective in our hiring and shortlisting for this vacancy will be completed on the basis of merit.
+Candidates should tailor their CVs to reflect our essential criteria.

 #J-18808-Ljbffr